carolinechoi/python-work/basic_string_operations/strings.md

 <pre><code>string = "Hello world!"
 print(string.count("l"))</code></pre>

-This code would give you the number 3, as the character "l" appears 3 times within the string <em>string</em>.
+This code would give you the number 3, as the character "l" appears 3 times within the string *string*.

 ## Indexing Strings

-Use stringName**.index()** to find the index number of a letter/punctuation mark.
+Use **.index()** to find the index number of a letter/punctuation mark.

 Ex:
 <pre><code>my_string = "Take your time!"